Irobot-2000/orbit-send/README.md

 # orbit-send

+### Description:
 A web application that allows sharing (of files/text/camera access) over a local network, through webrtc (with the [simple-peer.js library](https://github.com/feross/simple-peer/))

+This project is being hosted with [cloudfare pages](https://pages.cloudflare.com/).
+You can try out orbit send at [orbit-send.pages.dev](http://orbit-send.pages.dev)
+(The backend signalling server is hosted with [deno deploy](https://deno.com/deploy) at wss://fresh-hare-95.deno.dev)

 ![screenshot](./assets-src/screenshot.webp)